flexcompute/photonforge-view-tool/README.md

 ## Highlights

--   🔰 - change hosts config of your computer system for CSP script redirect.
+-   🔰 - change hosts config of your computer system for bypassing CSP script redirect restriction.
--   🚀 - open dev url and use header editor to redirect the main.js url to local server url
+-   🚀 - open dev url and use headerEditor(chrome extension) to redirect the main.js url request to local server url
--   🛠 - and now you can develop this project locally without starting the heavy main tidy3d project
+-   🛠 - and now you can develop this project locally without starting the heavy main tidy3d project !!
 -   ✈️ -
--   📝 -
 -   📝 -

 ## Usage